dollodart/legbib/readme.md

 # Sorting

 Jurists often want their bibliographies listed in order of importance.
-There are several natural orderings:
+There are at least two orderings for importance:

 - The supremacy of the court, which is actually Judge Posner's recommendation in his style guide.
 Source mapping is used to allow automated sorting based